googleapis/api-linter/docs/rules/0136/response-message-name.md

 # Custom methods: Response message

-This rule enforces that all custom methods should take a response message matching the RPC name, with a `Response` suffix, or the resource being operated on [AIP-136][].
+This rule enforces that custom methods have a response message that is named to match the RPC name with a `Response` suffix, or that is the resource being operated on, as described in [AIP-136][].

 ## Details